 Lastly, you can ask your counselor about the possibility of earning high school credits for your job through Community Work Experience!

 Resume Templates- Click on a resume template below to create and edit your own version!

 Youth between the ages of 14-17 are required to obtain a work permit.

 How do I get a work permit?

 Work permits are issued by your school district.
-You can obtain your work permit by filling out a work permit request form and giving it to our College and Career Coordinator Mrs. Rengifo in the Counseling Office for approval.
+You can obtain your work permit by filling out a work permit request form and giving it to our ROP Career Specialist Mrs. Escoto n the Counseling Office for approval.

 Over the summer or when school is not in session, the work permit may be obtained at Portola High from June 11-July 27.
 It is open Monday-Thursday from 8:00 AM-12:00 PM.
 Contact (949) 936-8282 for further information.

 Should there be questions during closed school times, please contact Student Services at email@example.com.

 Youth ages 14-17 must obtain a work permit before starting a new job.
 A Physicians Certificate of Health is required only for 14 and 15-year-olds.